jefferyq2/ae5-rstudio/README.md

    this is file to be edited.
 3. Search for the three-line `rstudio:` section of this file, and change the line `hidden: false` to `hidden: true`.
 Do not change the indentation.
-4. Click the "Apply" button.
+4. Click the "Save Changes" button.
 5. Log into the master node and restart the UI pod.
    ```
    kubectl get pods | grep anaconda-enterprise-ap-ui | \